Dark matter as the source of neutrino mass: theory overview and experimental prospects: Scalar scotogenic dark-matter

 We now turn to scalar dark-matter phenomenology within the scotogenic scenario~\cite{Klasen:2013jpa,Avila:2021mwg}.
 We follow the study given in~\cite{Avila:2021mwg}, performing the numerical analysis of the model parameters within the ranges specified in Table~\ref{tab:rangesscoto}, using a Montecarlo analysis performed with Python.

-Fig.~\ref{fig:relicscoto} shows the relic density versus the dark-matter mass $m_{\eta_R}$.
+Fig.~\ref{fig:relicscoto} shows the relic density versus the dark-matter mass $m_{\eta_R}$ in the original scotogenic scheme of Sec.~\ref{sec:simpl-scot-setup}.
 The red horizontal line denotes the measurement by Planck~\cite{Planck:2018vyg}.
-Notice that the left panel allows for low-mass dark matter, while the right panel shows that this possibility is ruled out by constraints such as from LZ direct detection searches~\cite{LZ:2022lsv}.

-The vertical magenta line located at $m_{\eta_R} = 500$ GeV marks the \textit{desert region} in the Inert Higgs Doublet Model.
-As discussed in~\cite{Borah:2017dfn,Barman:2021ifu} the IHDM is inconsistent with the total relic abundance below this line.
-The cyan points located around the Planck band in the range $m_{\eta_R}= 300 - 900$ GeV can explain the total DM abundance present in the Universe within the minimal scotogenic model.
-Points indicated by a different intensity of purple color correspond to the case where $\eta_R$ is a subdominant DM candidate, requiring another contribution in order to explain the total observed relic abundance.
+The vertical magenta line located at $m_{\eta_R} = 500$ GeV marks the \textit{desert region} in the inert Higgs doublet case.
+Indeed, as discussed in~\cite{Borah:2017dfn,Barman:2021ifu}, the IHDM is inconsistent with the total relic abundance below this line.
+In contrast, the cyan points located around the Planck band in the range $m_{\eta_R}= 300 - 900$ GeV can account for the total scalar dark-matter abundance present in the Universe within the minimal scotogenic model.
+A comparison of the left and right panels reveals that low-mass dark matter scenarios are excluded by current direct detection limits~\cite{LZ:2024zvo}~\footnote{ Note that an 80~GeV dark matter mass is inconsistent with the required relic density.
+However, wider dark matter ranges may be allowed in more complicated multi-component dark matter scenarios, see for example, Ref.~\cite{Frank:2025jjt}.}.
+Points indicated by a different intensity of purple color correspond to the case where $\eta_R$ is a subdominant DM candidate, requiring another contribution in order to account for the total observed relic abundance.
 The color intensity decreases as the contribution to the relic abundance gets lower, as indicated in the right scale.
 Grey points are excluded by the same constraints imposed in~\cite{Avila:2021mwg}.

-When the mass splittings between the new particles is small enough, co-annihilation of $\eta_R$ with $\eta_I$ and $\eta^{\pm}$ may appear in some regions of the parameter space.
-A comparison of the left and right panels reveals that low-mass dark matter scenarios are excluded by current direct detection limits.
-Indeed, in contrast to IHDM results~\cite{Borah:2017dfn, Sarma:2020msa}, in the scotogenic model discussed here one finds that for the mass range $m_{\eta_R}=300- 500$ GeV one can obtain the correct relic density.
-This is due to small mass differences between $\eta_R$ and the new particles of the scotogenic model, as seen in Fig.~\ref{fig:relicmassdiff}.
+The reason why IHDM and scotogenic model results differ has to do with the role of co-annihilations.
+When the mass splittings between the dark particles is small enough, co-annihilation of $\eta_R$ with other dark states may appear in some regions of parameters.
+Indeed, in contrast to IHDM results~\cite{Borah:2017dfn, Sarma:2020msa}, for the scotogenic model one finds that for $m_{\eta_R}$ in the $300-500$ GeV range one can get the correct relic density.
+This results from mainly from the possibility of small mass splitting between $\eta_R$ and the dark fermion, as seen in Fig.~\ref{fig:relicmassdiff}.